MaxSmile/ECommerce-iOS/README.md

 Importing the Project
 ---------------------
 1. Clone a local copy of this project with `git clone https://github.com/Appdynamics/ECommerce-iOS`
 2. Open Xcode, File -> Open and select "Acme Mobile Shopping".
-This will add the "Ecommerce Mobile Application" project.
 3. Add the CocoaPods project ("Add Files to Ecommerce Mobile Application" and select "Pods")

 Running with the iOS Simulator